 You can see the battery life scores for both of these phones right here.

 Both phones also ship with the same 25W fast charger in the box, it takes just a bit over an hour to fully charge up the batteries on both phones.

 Now interestingly, again the older Note 10+ also supports Samsung’s 45W super fast charger while the newer note does not support that fast charger and is only limited to those 25W charging rates.

 Samsung Galaxy Note 20 Ultra vs Note 10 Plus: Conclusion

-So with all of that, it’s time to choose the best device for you.
+So with all of that, it’s time to choose any one.

-Battery life is actually about the same or even a bit better on the Note 10 plus.
-The Note 10 plus also comes with double the storage compared to the newer phone.
-Charging speeds haven’t improved on the new Note.
+Battery life is about the same or even a bit better on the Note 10 Plus.
+The Note 10 Plus also comes with double the storage compared to the newer phone.
+Charging speeds haven’t improved on the newer Note.

 The software is almost exactly the same and if you actually shoot a lot of portraits of people, the two-time zoom camera on the older note delivers better results.